sridharmanohar/Design-Patterns/OAuth2-JWT-Running-Notes.md

     * So, if a client receives a token that has READ scope, and it tries to call an API endpoint that requires WRITE access, the call will fail.
     * You can name your scopes anything you wish.
 In simple cases, it is fine to use simple names like READ, WRITE, or DELETE.
 In more complex scenarios where there are multiple API products, each with multiple resources which each support multiple distinct actions, a WRITE on one resource is not equivalent to a WRITE on another resource.
 In these cases, it's a best practice to assign each scope a unique name, in the form of an URN

+31. **Abstract Protocol Flow**
+    The application requests authorization to access protected resources from the user/resource owner
+    If the user authorized the request, the application receives an authorization grant
+    The application requests an access token from the authorization server (API) by presenting authentication of its own identity, and the authorization grant
+    If the application identity is authenticated and the authorization grant is valid, the authorization server (API) issues an access token to the application.
+Authorization is complete.
+    The application requests the resource from the resource server (API) and presents the access token for authentication
+    If the access token is valid, the resource server (API) serves the resource to the application
+The actual flow of this process will differ depending on the authorization grant type in use, but this is the general idea.

 ## Notes
 1. https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2 - This is a very good listing of all types of grant flows with the url examples.